top of page

 Nature Restoration Plan

-Following the adoption of the Nature Restoration Law in Europe in August 2024, all Member States must produce their own Nature Restoration Plan to show how they will achieve the targets set out in the regulation.
+Following the adoption of the EU Nature Restoration Regulation in 2024, all European Member States must produce their own national Nature Restoration Plan to show how they will achieve the targets set out in the regulation.

 Ireland is taking a 'Whole-of-Government, Whole-of-society' approach to the development of our national plan.
 This involves working collaboratively across sectors and ensuring that the views of the people who are most impacted are at the heart of it.